-It’s certainly not the most advanced movement, however, what it is reliable and robust.
-Great for a sports watch.
+It’s certainly not the most advanced movement, however, it is reliable and robust.
+Exactly the characteristics you want in a sports watch.

 The 79220 and the successor 79230 have a lot of similarities, but one thing that sets them apart is the bracelet.